 Exorcising Demons: Scorpio, Pluto and 8th House Themes

 The Pluto/Scorpio/8th house experience can be one of self-blame, feeling guilty and torn up inside over the things that have happened.
-We feel bad, shameful, beat ourselves up, and it is the part of us that feels defective and unworthy.
-These negative emotions inside include fear, hate, anger, anxiety, sadness, depression, despair, self-loathing, guilt, jealousy, etc. The more we suppress our emotions they grow bigger, stronger and more powerful and the cycle continues with all the crap we dump on each other.
-Relationships are often the prime dumping ground for all of our insecurities and past baggage that we can’t deal with.
-We don’t have to suffer alone with our pain we can share it with those we trust intimately.
+You feel bad, shameful, beat yourself up, and you feel defective and unworthy.
+These negative emotions inside include fear, hate, anger, anxiety, sadness, depression, despair, self-loathing, guilt, jealousy, etc. The more you suppress your emotions, well, they grow bigger, stronger, and more powerful.
+It is like a cyclone.
+You crap on others as a release.
+Relationships are often the prime dumping ground for all of your insecurities and past baggage that you just can’t deal with.

 Pluto represents the basement of your emotions and holds all of your self-defeating tapes from earlier childhood and negative messages that keep replaying.
 Such as the feelings of being worthless, undeserving, powerless.
 Your life gets blocked by all of these outworn feelings and thoughts, and there comes a point when you need to take a new view of things.
 Your life is also frustrated by resistance to change in the ways you need to.
 You need to recognize when it is time to let go.
 Wherever Pluto is in the chart is where your own personal demon lives, and at times it can possess you, take control, and you act out in destructive ways towards yourself or others.
 Through Pluto and the 8th house, your destructive patterns are passed from generation to generation.